bnb-chain/greenfield-whitepaper/part1.md

 the resource assets that are defined on Greenfield but mirrored onto BSC.
-The top layer is the **Application Layer**, which are the smart contracts implemented by community developers on BSC to operate the mirrored resource entities with their primitives; Greenfield does not have such a layer.
+The top layer is the **Application Layer**, which are the smart contracts implemented by community developers on BSC to operate the mirrored resource entities with their primitives; Greenfield does not have such an application layer since itself does not provide programmability yet.
 The real dApps will have some part in this Application Layer and also interact with Greenfield Core and all sorts of supporting infrastructures.

 Because of the asymmetric framework, BSC focuses more on the application/control plane, while Greenfield is the data plane.
 To avoid